HOW TO DO BUSINESS WITH UNION COUNTY COLLEGE

 The Purchasing Department is the source for information related to State Contracts, product catalogs, and product sourcing, which is available to all employees of the College.
 Suppliers are encouraged to provide up to date materials on a regular basis such as catalogs, product line cards and descriptive product data to the Purchasing Department.

 It shall be the responsibility of the Purchasing Department to dispose of surplus or obsolete materials, supplies or equipment that are no longer needed to accomplish the educational mission of the College.
 Such items shall be cataloged and sold annually, or at other specified times.

 Surplus items shall be sold to interested parties at public sale to the highest bidder.
 The exceptions to this are if the items to be sold are perishable goods or if the estimated fair value of the property to be sold does not exceed the amount determined pursuant to N.J.S.A.
 18A:64A-25.3(b) in any one sale.
 The property may not be sold at less than the estimated fair value as defined in N.J.S.A.
 18A:64A- 25.27.

-Please see UCC shared college application directory under College Apps/Purchasing for Surplus forms.
+Please see UCC shared college application directory under College Apps/Purchasing for the Surplus Asset Management forms.